 Beat the heat!
 Favor dissipation over perspiration with yoga.
 A supine, supported, restorative bound angle posture might be just what you need to cool your jets; along with some cooling breath work such as chandra bhedana, shitali or shitkari.
 Your yoga teacher can provide instruction.

 Becoming overheated can induce irritability, a judgmental nature, an overall negative attitude and feelings of inadequacy.
 We can be hard on others but even harder on ourselves.
 Come in for a landing, sit down, close your eyes, take some deep breaths, scan your body to find areas of tension and restriction and give yourself permission to relax and let go.
 Finding the balance between “doing” and “being” is one of the most important practices we can have.
 Some of us tend to value doing over being.
 Remember, we are human beings- practice compassion for yourself and others.

 The wonderful wisdom of herbs can play a vital role in, what Ayurveda calls rasayana, or rejuvenation.
 One of the top herbs for this time of year is amalaki.
 Consult with an Ayurvedic practitioner for the protocol that is right for you, as it is important for your health history to be taken into consideration when herbs are recommended.

 The methods of rasayana provided by diet, lifestyle, yoga, herbs and compassion for one’s self and others rejuvenate the cytoplasm and protein of plasma, kindle the digestive fire, maintain tone of the tissues, enhance the life span of cells, cellular memory and cellular intelligence, promote normal, healthy psychological function, a melodious voice, strength and stamina, and bring functional synchronicity to the organs.
-There are rasayana methods for each of the 7 tissues (plasma, blood, muscle, bone, fat, nervous & reproductive tissue) that can greatly improve quality of life.
+There are rasayana methods for each of the seven tissues (plasma, blood, muscle, bone, fat, nervous, and reproductive tissue) that can greatly improve quality of life.